kaiesh/web3-js-builder/README.md

 ## Usage instructions

-- Mint your smart contract and retrieve the contract address
+- Mint your smart contract and retrieve the contract address along with the ABI JSON
-- Upload your JSON ABIs to the same server your JS script will be run from, or to a webspace that serves CORS friendly headers
-- Load `index.html` and specify a developer friendly name for the contract, the contract address, and the ABI URL
+- Visit <https://kaiesh.com/web3-js-builder/> and specify a developer friendly name for the contract, the contract address, and paste in the ABI JSON
 - Hit build
 - Send the resulting JS file to your Web2 developer